pablo-meier/Pablog/posts/2018-12-22-i-don-t-recognize-that.md

 </a>
 </div>

-My partner Karen also writes software, and we worked together on a screaming chess set (a player moves a piece, and a speaker would play a sound of the piece begging for its life).
+My partner Karen also writes software, and with another friend we worked together on a screaming chess set (a player moves a piece, and a speaker would play a sound of the piece begging for its life).
 We butted heads on how to model the chess logic.

 I was modeling it like a functional programmer (all examples in Python):